 - 1 souvenir bag per player

 - 1 copy of the tournament magazine/brochure for each team player.
-The magazine has details of all competing teams, the daily playing schedule, tournament rules, tournament history, advertisers and other local information
+The magazine has details of all competing teams, tournament rules, tournament history, advertisers and other local information

 - team entry to 3 catered, evening social events during the tournament week

-- your team tent with tables and chairs on the boundary at the cricket ground
+- your team tent with tables and chairs on the boundary at the ground

-- a week’s six-a-side cricket including a minimum of 5 matches per team (more if you make the semi-finals or finals)
+- a week’s six-a-side cricket including a minimum of 6 matches per team (more if you reach the finals of five different competitions)

 - the enjoyment of a unique week’s holiday in the friendly northern Thai city of Chiang Mai, meeting and playing against teams from many parts of the world

-Five tournament trophies are contested at the Chiang Mai Sixes, namely: Cup, Bromley Shield, Bowl, Plate and Spoon.
-This accommodates a generally high class of cricket competing for the Sixes' Cup and Shield, to a good average standard at Bowl and Plate level, and a ’social cricketer' standard in the Spoon competition.
+Six tournament trophies are contested at the Chiang Mai Sixes, namely: Cup, Bromley Shield, Bowl, Plate, Spoon and Ladies’ Cup.
+This accommodates a generally high class of cricket competing for the Cup and Shield, to a good average standard at Bowl and Plate level, and a social cricketer standard in the Spoon competition.

 The exact tournament format depends on the final number of teams entered.
 In general, play occurs in four phases: round one, round two, and semi-finals and finals.
-In round one, teams play round-robin matches in their assigned group; results in each group determine the group placement in round two.
+In round one, teams play three matches in groups at either Gentlemen’s or Players levels; results in each group determine the group placement in round two.
 In round two, teams again play in a round-robin format with the winners and runners-up proceeding to the semi-finals.
 The semi-finals and finals are played on a knockout basis.
+When competitions involve four teams, etach team with play three matches with the top two teams playing in the final.

 This page is intended only to give an overall feel for the Tournament.
 For more detailed information or queries on team entry for the Chiang Mai Sixes contact: